Please listen through good speakers or headphones! (May take a while to download.)

 Listen to some music from the movie, “Road to Park City (MOV),” featuring John Viener (Family Guy), Paige Turco (Party of Five), Bobby Kennedy Jr., Christopher Lawford, Chef Tell and the Sundance Film Festival.

 “Laughing Game played with centrifugal force as Curtiss swirled around Petroff’s center point and flew off in tangents to new areas of the stage.
-David Shaw’s musical collage of laughter, tinkling bells and a breathy electronic swoosh of sound emphasized the light delicacy and smooth-sliding quality of the movement.”
+Dr. David Shaw’s musical collage of laughter, tinkling bells and a breathy electronic swoosh of sound emphasized the light delicacy and smooth-sliding quality of the movement.”

 — Albuquerque Journal